rapid7/insightconnect-workflows/workflows/Suspend_User_in_Azure_AD_from_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-After importing, activate the workflow in order to trigger it.
+After import, activate the workflow in order to trigger it.

+## Usage

+*This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
+Note the Chatbot must be in the channel in order to trigger the workflow this way.*
-To run the workflow, @ your Slackbot in any channel or in a direct message

-along with the command `!disable_user <user_email>`.
+To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `disable-user <user_email>`.
 The workflow will reply when it has completed.

 ## Technical Details